-One Pot Meals have become a staple in our home.
-I love them for the ease of cooking and clean up.
-My kids love them because they taste really good!
+One Pot Meals have become a staple in our home and we especially enjoy One Pot Cheesy Smoked Sausage Pasta and One Pot Chicken Alfredo.
+I love them for the ease of cooking and clean up and my kids love them because they taste really good!
 Cooking the pasta IN the sauce creates a delicious, rich flavor that you just can’t get when cooking in water.
-I’m working on a post on how I create these recipes and tips for making them work, so keep your eyes peeled for that!

 When I was a young girl I used to visit my aunt and grandmother often.
 My aunt used to make the best chicken and noodles!
 So rich and creamy and delicious that you couldn’t help but ask for seconds.
 I was wanting to recreate her recipe, but in a one pot version, so I got to work creating this dish.

 My cousins were talking about this the other day, chatting back and forth on facebook, remembering how much they loved this recipe from the grandma as kids.
 I had to chime in because I loved it too!
 It’s a great, classic recipe made modern with a few tweaks for simplicity.
 I hope that your family will enjoy this recipe as much as my family did!

 HOW TO MAKE MY ONE PAN CHICKEN AND NOODLES RECIPE

 This is the kind of comfort food dreams are made of.
 Seriously, so many yummy flavors melting together to create a rich, savory meal that the whole family will love.
 There are a few ways you could customize this recipe, like swapping out the fettucine noodles for a smaller pasta like rotini or farfalle.
 You could cut the cooking time by about 10 minutes if you do that.
 You could also swap out the sharp cheddar for something a little more mild like jack cheese or mozzarella.
 Adding some parmesan cheese would be fantastic!
 Or you could even leave out the cheese altogether.

 - Chicken breast

 - Cheddar Cheese